KentChemistry HOME

 CaCl2 --> there is 1 mole of calcium for every 2 moles of chlorine

-Level 1 Empirical formula questions
+Level 1 Simple Empirical formula questions

 What is the empirical formula of the following compounds? (so reduce the formula if you can)